Loewencrimelife/Loewencrimelife/README.md

 ### Hi there 👋

 <!--
-**Löwencrimelife/Löwencrimelife** is a edit gangwar design repository because its `README.md` (this file) appears on your GitHub profile.
+**Löwencrimelife/Löwencrimelife** is a edit gangwar flags doesnt crash repository because its `README.md` (this file) appears on your GitHub profile.

-edit gangwar design
+edit gangwar flags doesnt crash